 “That’s one thing I was disappointed with when it went away,” Richards said.

 Popular chain restaurants replaced many of the original food places; some, such as Graeter's, simply took the place of predecessors like the Sweet Tooth.

 Some bygone food options have started reappearing in the park, Richards said.

 “I keep laughing and saying we’ve gone around full circle,” she said.
 "So many times we go away from something and then go back to it.”

 In 2013, Kings Island brought back a full-service restaurant.
 The Reds Hall of Fame Grill is located inside the home of the former Columbia Palace.

-This year, Kings Island visitors will be able to order specialty waffles, akin to those sold in the park years ago, at funnel cake stands.
+In 2016 Kings Island added specialty waffles, akin to those sold in the park years ago, at funnel cake stands.

-“We want people to get their own build-their-own experience,” said Nathan Gushulak, Kings Island’s current head chef.
+“We want people to get their own build-their-own experience,” said Nathan Gushulak, one of Kings Island’s chefs.
 "They can see their toppings, like fresh strawberries.
 They can customize it, very much like a Chipotle concept.”